CRI-Biocore/scRNA-2025-Workshop3/README.md

 3. Filtering low-quality cells based on gene and UMI thresholds
 4. Visualizing quality control metrics

-The detailed execution guide for these steps is provided in this [processing document](./docs/04-qc-seurat.md).
+The detailed execution guide for these steps is provided in this [section 4: processing count document](./docs/04-qc-seurat.md).

 ---